circuitdojo/nrf9160-feather/README.md

 ## License

-Hardware released under the CERN v1.2 License.
+Hardware released under the CERN Open Hardware Licence Version 2 - Weakly Reciprocal.
 See **LICENSE.txt** for more info.